facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 1. Run **Codegen** to see what would be generated.
 2. Write the native code that will make it work.

-When developing a React Native app that uses a Fabric Component, it is the responsibility of the app to actually generate the code using **Codegen**.
+When developing a React Native app that uses a Fabric Native Component, it is the responsibility of the app to actually generate the code using **Codegen**.
 However, when developing a Fabric Component as a library, it needs to reference the generated code, and it is useful to see what the app will generate.

 As the first step for both iOS and Android, this guide shows how to execute manually the scripts used by **Codegen** to generate the required code.
 Further information on **Codegen** can be found [here](./pillars-codegen.md).